 Vibe: Home is where the hearth is

-The hearth is truly the heart of this elegant home.
+The hearth is truly the heart of this cozy cabin, located on the edge of the Mount Hood National Forest.
 The well-crafted interior is at the crossroads of sophisticated and cozy, with mid-century pieces and a tranquil vibe throughout the A-Frame cabin and adjoining studio bedroom.
 Though the master bath is the star here.
 Walk a short distance to Salmon River Trailheads—an epic trail network through lush old growth—or if you’re belay certified, have a sport climbing session at Salmon River Slab and the nearby French’s Dome.

 Vibe: Riverside retreat

-Spend a weekend along the Sandy River in this Scandinavian inspired home.
+Spend a weekend along the riverfront in this Scandinavian inspired luxury cabin.
 Lots of light and carefully curated interior details make the space inviting but luxurious.
 Soak in the hot tub after a day of skiing around Mt.
 Hood or sip on a lil something on the deck overlooking the Sandy River.
 Mountain villages abound for local shopping and Little Zig Zag falls is a nice short hike away for those seeking some exercise.

 Vibe: Sophisticated cozy

 Designed by Frank Lloyd Wright pupil, architect Robert C. Douglas in 1977, the recently renovated Klaus Haus plays with shape and embraces a one-with-nature philosophy.
 Although relatively small, the house—captured with admittedly uninspiriing photography—features a few interesting architectural moments like a large lofted bedroom, spiral staircase, and built-in couch.
 The mid-century inspired interior and small deck are cozily furnished for all your wine-sipping or fireside-lounging needs.
-Get some fresh air and take a walk along the Sandy River or hike, bike, and climb in the surrounding Mt.
+Get some fresh air and take in the river views along the Sandy River or hike, bike, and climb in the surrounding Mt.
 Hood area.

 Vibe: Handcrafted habitat